The Columbus Zoo lights are a Christmas event you won’t want to miss!

 Indoor attractions at the Zoo

 Yes, December is too cold for many of the animals at the Columbus Zoo.
 In fact, during our visit, the Heart of Africa was completely closed.
-However, there are plenty of indoor attractions to keep those who are too cold (or toddlers that are too crabby) entertained when not viewing the Columbus Zoo lights.
+However, there are plenty of indoor attractions to keep those who are too cold (or toddlers who are too crabby) entertained when not viewing the Columbus Zoo lights.

 A few places to consider: